New Year Countdown events Tokyo

 The event at the popular nightclub Womb starts from 9 pm to 4.30 am.
 Every year there is an Internationally acclaimed DJ running the show.
 Ticket prices vary, details are on their website.

-ASAKUSA, Countdown event in Hanayashiki Amusement Park.
+ASAKUSA, New Year Countdown events in Hanayashiki Amusement Park.

 The park will open for this special event from 9 pm on the 31st to 2 am on the 1st.
 Last year it cost 1000 yen per person from 2 years old up.
 This year the cost has increased considerably.
 It is cheaper to buy in advance.
 Please see the linked website for more details.
 Not all of the park will be open, but there will be certain areas open and stage events.
 The ticket includes unlimited access to 9 rides, which include the merry-go-round, Little Star and Helicopter rides.